stylescape/stylescape/README.md

 </p>
 <h1 align='center' style='border-bottom: none;'>Stylescape</h1>

-## A powerful design framework for concise and high-quality web development.
+## A powerful design framework for concise and high-quality web development

 Stylescape is a modular, scalable, and customizable design framework written in SCSS and TypeScript, aimed to bridge the gap between visual design and code.
 It provides a robust toolkit for creating elegant and consistent web experiences quickly and efficiently.